shorebirdtech/shorebird/TRUSTED_TESTERS.md

 _First, do no harm_

-Shorebird is designed to be a drop-in replacement for the stock Flutter engine, and can be disabled at any time with no affect on your users.
+Shorebird is designed to be a drop-in replacement for the stock Flutter engine, and can be disabled at any time with no effect on your users.

 Building with `shorebird build` will include Shorebird code push in your app.
 Building with `flutter build --release` will not include Shorebird in your app.